smotlani1/JavaPaint/README.md

 ## Bugs/Issues
 1.The paintcanvase.repaint () method did not work.
 My work around to this was to draw a large white rectangle to cover the canvas every time paintCanvase.paint() is called.
 The application still works as expected visually <br/>
 2 When undoing a group, the application has no visual confirmation of the ungrouping.
 Upon selection, you can see the ungrouping was completed. <br/>
 3 Occasionally the undo button has to be double-clicked in order for it to work.
+4 When undoing/redoing the ungroup command a couple times, it throws off the undo for the rest of the application.
+Somewhere in the code, create shapes get duplicated in the Shapelist.
+A workaround I could've implemented is to use a hashmap or set data structure to store only unique shapes, and not duplicates.